BenMeehan/iot-agent/README.md

-Here's an updated version of your README, incorporating the Metrics Service into the documentation:

----

 # IoT Agent

 A generalized IoT agent designed to be modular, configurable, supporting a variety of services, and designed to run on any Unix-based system.
 You can use [IOT-Cloud](https://github.com/BenMeehan/iot-cloud) or build your own MQTT backend.